williamcanin/chameleon-jek/README.md

  bundle install
 ```

-* 5 - Run the command to the dependencies and the compilation of **Chameleon Theme**:
+* 5 - Run the command to the dependencies and the compilation of **Chameleon Jek**:

 ```
 $ rake make_install
 ```

-* 6 - Compile Chameleon Theme:
+* 6 - Compile Chameleon Jek:

 ```
 $ grunt build